lightning/bolts/02-peer-protocol.md

 #### Rationale

 The non-funder can simply forget the channel ever existed, since no funds are at risk.
-If the fundee were to remember the channel forever, that would create a Denial of Service risk; therefore, forgetting it is recommended (even if the promise of `push_msat` is significant).
+If the fundee were to remember the channel forever, this would create a Denial of Service risk; therefore, forgetting it is recommended (even if the promise of `push_msat` is significant).

 #### Future